 The City is improving Pricefield Road Playground, located near Yonge Street and Summerhill Avenue, and engaging the community in the park design.
-Proposed improvements under consideration include new pathways, seating, signage, lighting, trees, plantings, a water feature and upgrades to the existing flexible active space and playground.
+Proposed improvements under consideration include new pathways, seating, signage, lighting, trees, plantings, and upgrades to the playground.

 The timeline is subject to change.